port-labs/port-docs/docs/software-catalog/page/tutorial.md

 }
 ```

-This response body indicates that those Roles, Users and Teams have permissions to read the page.
+This response body indicates that those roles, users and teams have permissions to read the page.
-In addition every role, user and team which does not appear in this request body does not have permission to view the page.
+In addition, every role, user and team which does not appear in this request body does not have permission to view the page.

 :::note
 Only page permissions of software catalog pages can be requested.
+For example, the permissions for the DevPortal Setup page and the audit log page cannot be changed.
 :::

 ## Update page permissions